Voltisky/lpp/README.md

 * Prepared autoload from composer instead of src/Lpp/SplClassLoader.php
 * Started from code cleanup, change encapsulation
 * Using composer, added VarDumper (symfony/var-dumper) for better debugging variables
+* You can test starting index.php file, run "php index.php". index.php is our FrontController

 ## First Task